RecipeShare Test Kitchen

 In a large bowl, whisk together flour, sugar, baking powder, and salt.

-In a separate bowl, beat the egg with sugar until light.
-Mix in vanilla paste, melted butter, and buttermilk.
+In a separate bowl, whisk the egg, vanilla paste, melted butter, and milk until combined.

 Add dry ingredients to the wet ingredients and stir gently until just combined.